thainguyen1405/ENC4265/procedure_video.md

 <br>

-I created this video by invideo AI, it was not good but decent, maybe I'll try another tools could be better than this :)
+I created this video by invideo AI, it was not really great but decent, maybe I'll try another tools could be better than this :)